deephalder/deephalder.github.io/README.md

 Now I have a personal [website](https://andlukyane.com/)!

-# Data science portfolio by Andrey Lukyanenko
+# Data science portfolio by Subhradip Halder

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
 A separate category is for separate projects.